(Transcript of the podcast)

 A zombie process or, more precisely called a defunct process, is a process or thread, that has ceased to exist but that still appears in the process tree.

-On most Unix-like operating threads have their own process ID in the process tree.
+On most Unix-like operating threads have their own process ID in the

-The process tree being a table structure the kernel uses to keep track of processes.
+The process tree being a table structure the kernel uses to keep track

 And so a defunct process is merely an entry in that table, it doesn’t hold up resources, there are no file descriptors tied to it, it only uses the memory necessary to hold the process structure inside the table which is a relatively large data structure that can be 1.7 KB on 32bit systems.

 task_struct in the Linux kernel

 and is held inside a doubly linked list whose root is the init processes’

 The linking between processes is done in the structure using the following attributes:

 So if you have a bunch of those useless zombie processes, they would just